How much alcohol is in the last beer you drank? Do you know how to determine the amount of alcohol, and why it’s in your brew? Read on to find out.

 “This yeast has been carefully bred and developed into a huge variety of strains over thousands of years, and much larger amounts are added to commercial beers than one would find wild in nature,” Bell said.
 “Otherwise it would be impossible to get consistent flavor or amount of alcohol.”

 Temperature is critical to yeast fermentation.
 Different yeasts will result in different temperatures needed to achieve ideal alcohol content.
-Thus the key to controlling alcohol content is knowing your yeasts.
+Thus the key to controlling alcohol content is dialing in your process cooling and knowing your yeasts.
 Bell explained that most yeasts “are typically more active in slightly warmer temperatures, but not always.
-Lager yeasts (which are a different species) prefer very cold temperatures, but they take much longer to finish the fermentation process.”
+Lager yeasts (which are a different species) prefer very cold temperatures, but they take much longer to finish the fermentation chilling process.”

 But not all yeasts need to be cooled down, Bell says.